- Home

 Activities in Indonesia

-Support for Children Through the KTI Educational Foundation
+Support for Children through the KTI Educational Foundation

 PT.
 Kutai Timber Indonesia (KTI) founded the KTI Educational Foundation in 2000 to commemorate its 30th anniversary with the purpose of improving the livelihood of people in Indonesia through education as well as engaging in social activities.
 This foundation primarily provides educational support to impoverished children as well as school supplies to public schools in Probolinggo in the East Java province where a Sumitomo Forestry Group plant is located.
-In fiscal 2022, we gave school supplies to the orphaned children, made donations to facilities unable to provide a sufficient number of masks or hand sanitizer, and contributed IDR 103,131,989 (approx. 890,000 yen).
+In fiscal 2023, we gave school supplies to the orphaned children, made donations to facilities unable to provide a sufficient number of masks or hand sanitizer, and contributed IDR 103,174,053 (approx. 950,000 yen).

-Community Development Through Project EARTH Initiatives
+Community Development through Project EARTH Initiatives

 Sumitomo Forestry has also been involved in Project Earth since 2009 to offset CO2 (approximately 60,000 tons) emitted from the harvesting of wood used for primary building materials of Sumitomo Forestry Homes, and emitted from transport, fabrication, and construction by planting in Indonesia.
 This project combines "environmental reforestation" for the purpose of recovering the ecosystem of degraded forests in national parks and community-oriented "industrial tree plantations" that unify sustainable comprehensive forest management and community contributions.